tidy-finance/website/docs/10_introduction.md

 1. Compute daily net returns for the asset and visualize the distribution of daily returns in a histogram.
 Also, use `geom_vline()` to add a dashed red line that indicates the 5 percent quantile of the daily returns within the histogram.
 Compute summary statistics (mean, standard deviation, minimum and maximum) for the daily returns
 1. Take your code from before and generalize it such that you can perform all the computations for an arbitrary vector of tickers (e.g., `ticker <- c("AAPL", "MMM", "BA")`).
 Automate the download, the plot of the price time series, and create a table of return summary statistics for this arbitrary number of assets.
 1. Consider the research question: Are days with high aggregate trading volume often also days with large absolute price changes?
 Find an appropriate visualization to analyze the question.
 1. Compute monthly returns from the downloaded stock market prices.
 Compute the vector of historical average returns and the sample variance-covariance matrix.
-Compute the minimum variance portfolio weights and the portfolio volatility and average returns, visualize the mean-variance efficient frontier.
+Compute the minimum variance portfolio weights and the portfolio volatility and average returns.
+Visualize the mean-variance efficient frontier.
 Choose one of your assets and identify the portfolio which yields the same historical volatility but achieves the highest possible average return.
 1. In the portfolio choice analysis, we restricted our sample to all assets that were trading on every single day since 2000.
 How is such a decision a problem when you want to infer future expected portfolio performance from the results?
 1. The efficient frontier characterizes the portfolios with the highest expected return for different levels of risk, i.e., standard deviation.
 Identify the portfolio with the highest expected return per standard deviation.
 Hint: the ratio of expected return to standard deviation is an important concept in Finance.